PaiSuryaDarshan/LearningOnTheJob/how_to_comment_your_code.md

 ## Types/Variations of Comments

-1.  ***Comments for Planning and Reviewing code*** (*PNR*) Theses comments are usually deleted after the plan is complete. e.g.
+1.  ***Comments for Planning and Reviewing code*** (*PNR*) Theses comments are usually deleted after the plan is complete, e.g.
     #First Step

 2.  ***Code description comments***
-    It explains the intent of a specific section of code. e.g.
+    It explains the intent of a specific section of code, e.g.
     #Accepts request if condition XYZ is met, if unsuccessful,
     #returns exception "ABC"

 3.  ***Algorithmic description comments***
-    It explains the reason Technique/path 'X' was chosen over 'Y'. e.g.
+    It explains the reason Technique/path 'X' was chosen over 'Y', e.g.
     #Using 'quick sort' for performance gains

 4.  ***Tagging comments***